The story and analysis behind Global Grand Central.

 At Global Grand Central we address challenges head on, based on research, analysis and constant feedback, seeking to establish an open international reporting standard.

-In September 2017, Global Grand Central presented the Research Paper “Mobilising Networks Through Web-based Archival Practice” at an ENCATC research conference in Brussels.
+In September 2017, Global Grand Central presented the analysis “Mobilising Networks Through Web-based Archival Practice” at an ENCATC research conference in Brussels.
 It was based on our work across Europe, and built the argument for establishing a new bottom-up evaluation and reporting standard – designed to enable learning across peers.
 The Global Grand Central platform is built on its arguments.

 – See the presentation with slides and audio at the top of this page (11 mins)